CalvinWill/Innordle/README.md

 ### Appearance (Listed in order of importance):
 - Do something about the profile pictures
+- Add animations for when the guess details appear
 - Add victory screen
 - Add tooltips on hover
 - Create transparent textures for behind squares